barton-willis/gamma_product_simp/README.md

 There are two user level functions in the package.
 They are `gamma_simp` and `factorial_simp.` Both of these functions take a single Maxima expression as input and both return a simplification of the input.

 The function `gamma_simp` matches subexpressions of the input to various gamma function identities and replaces the match with a simplification.
-The simplification process generally only converts gamma functions to gamma functions (not, for example into beta functions), but depending on the value of the option variable `pochhammer_max_index,` the output can involve a pochhammer symbol.
+The simplification process generally only converts gamma functions to gamma functions (not, for example, into beta functions), but depending on the value of the option variable `pochhammer_max_index,` the output can involve a pochhammer symbol.

 The function  `factorial_simp` works similarly.